GreyZ80/Phantom-Clock-for-24-pin-EPROM-or-ROM-socket-using-DS1215-or-DS1315/README.md

 - Remove the bracket that holds the boards in place
 - Remove the CPU board (the rightmost board when looking from the backside) from the Model II
 - Place the board on an ESD safe surface
 - With an IC puller or a small flat blade screwdriver carefully pry IC **U11** (the ROM which has 24 pins) loose from the socket.
-Be very carefull and apply minimal force
+Be very carefull, work slow and apply minimal force
-- Put the IC in aluminum foil until later use
+- Put the ROM in aluminum foil until later use
-- Make sure there is no battery connected to the board
+- Make sure the battery is not connected to the board
-- Position the Clock PCB above the socket (red line in the above drawing).
+- Position the Clock board above the socket (red line in the above drawing).
 Check the orientation; The DS1315 must be on the inside of the board (toward U19).
 Make sure all pins are aligned.

 <img width="200" alt="ROM position" src="https://github.com/user-attachments/assets/b84c0e3c-9432-4e2a-9507-bbf9766cd408" /> <BR>
 - Now gentle push the board down.
 The board should remain level.